Flow 23 --- RSA-2048 → ML-KEM-768 Immediate Rotation

 1) Generate RSA-2048 key (supports: encrypt, decrypt, sign, verify)

-2) Rotate to ML-KEM-768 successor (supports: encrypt, decrypt only)
+2) Rotate material to ML-KEM-768 (supports: encrypt, decrypt only), kid unchanged

-3) Encrypt plaintext using rotated key
+3) Encrypt plaintext using the same KID

 --------------------------------------------------------------""");